 Geoffrey Thompson’s vision

 “I was very deeply involved, both personally and professionally,” Monty says of the late Pleasure Beach managing director Geoffrey Thompson.

-He came to know Geoffrey through the International Association of Amusement Parks and Attractions (IAAPA).
+Monty came to know Geoffrey through the International Association of Amusement Parks and Attractions (IAAPA).

-“Through interaction at various IAAPA functions, events and meetings, Geoffrey and I became friends.
+“Through interaction at various IAAPA functions, events and meetings, Geoffrey and I became friends,” he said.

 “He eventually came out to Technifex with his son Nick to tell me about his vision for the Valhalla attraction at Blackpool Pleasure Beach and to brainstorm some ideas.”